Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Being totally honest, if I were a “normal” coffee drinker, I’d buy a Tassimo machine.
 I can say that quite confidently because I was, and I did.

 If you’d have given me a glass of Hardys Crest Cab Sav Merlot when I was 20, I’d have winced and told you I’ll stick to my £4 bottle of fruity red whatever from the corner shop.
-Now, the Hardys is my favourite day to day (from wine o’clock onwards, obviously), and I wouldn’t dream of downing the rubbish I would have enjoyed back then.
+Now, the Hardys is my favourite day to day (from wine o’clock onwards, obviously), and I wouldn’t dream of guzzling the rubbish I would have enjoyed back then.

-How times and tastebuds change!
+How times and tastebuds alter!

 If you’re thinking of going for a Tassimo machine, have a look at this: